Meningitis Vaccination Requirement

 - Pharmacies, including those in supermarkets, often provide immunization services.
 Call to ask about availability and cost of the vaccination.
 Download and provide the pharmacist with the generic immunization form available on the Magnus website once you have paid their processing fee (see "Blank Form" on your Magnus account page).
 H-E-B customers should request their Vaccine Administration Consent Form for submission to Magnus.

-Medical information about meningitis can be found online.
+Medical information about meningococcal meningitis can be found online.